rmc33/lernaJenkins/README.md

 }
 ```

 * branchMapping is a Map with keys representing a string to match the beginning of the branch name.
 The values should be an object with the following properties:

 ```
 path - the path to the pipeline script (required) since - the branch to compare with to determine changed packages.
 Translates to running the lerna ls -since $since command.
-Leaving this out will result in using the lerna changed command. (optional) listAll - indicates that all packages should be listed when determining changed packages. (optional)
+By default the lerna changed command will be used. (optional) listAll - indicates that all packages should be listed when determining changed packages. (optional)
 ```

+* By default startLernaPipeline will use https://github.com/lerna/lerna/tree/main/commands/changed#readme
+* If since is defined, the value will be used in lerna ls --since https://www.npmjs.com/package/@lerna/filter-options

 * Create directory in lerna repo for pipeline script/s.